Lorioux/Google-ACE-Project-Repo/README.md

 1. Project Access Management with Cloud IAM

-  As any business initiative need to be protected for non-authorized stakeholders, the cloud-based project (initiative) handled similarly as in-premise traditional project.
-Only affected – most directly affected stakeholders - need to have adequate minimal authorization levels to access project information and resources.
-Herein, we apply the same principle for two project stakeholders.
-One has full project ownership role, and another has some resources and capabilities writing and viewing (access) roles.
+  As any business initiative need to be protected for non-authorized stakeholders, the cloud-based project (initiative)is handled similarly.
+Only affected – most directly affected stakeholders - need to have adequate minimal authorization level to access project information and resources.
+Herein, we apply the same principle for this demo project by:

-     i) Set up the Service Account User:
-         a.
-Add Member in the Service Account
-         b.
-Add VM in the Service Account
+  i)    Setting up stakeholder(users) roles ii)   Setting up the Service Accounts iii)  Binding Members to the Service Accounts and Roles

         <code>
             gcloud iam service-accounts create read-bucket-objects